JSDale/AdvancedDbAssessment/Documentation/DaleJacob_COM519_Report_15Jan2021.md

 * The view all profile page.
 * The attendance tracker page.

-The key interfaces are:
+The key interface(s) are:

-* user.js
 * youth.js

-The key views are the web pages that will be used the most and the interfaces are the JavaScript files that interface between the webpage, the data model and the collections.
+The key views are the web pages that will be used the most and the interfaces are the JavaScript files that interface between the webpage, the data model and the database.

 ### Key System Components